Zigzag Canyon Overlook Hike on Mt Hood

 Timberline Lodge

-After your hike, it’s worth checking out Timberline Lodge, notable for both its history and the mountain views surrounding it.
-Skilled craftsmen built the lodge in 1937 as part of the Works Progress Administration and it has been operating as a ski lodge since.
+After returning from Zigzag Canyon, it’s worth checking out Timberline Lodge.
+Skilled craftsmen built the lodge in 1937 as part of the Works Progress Administration, and it’s been operating as a ski lodge since.
 At 6,000 feet of elevation, Timberline Lodge has some truly spectacular views of Mt Hood and the Mt Hood Wilderness.

-Sitting on the Adoridonack chairs on the back patio of the lodge is a treat if you’re lucky enough to find them free on a nice day.
+Sitting on the Adirondack chairs on the back patio of the lodge is a treat if you’re lucky enough to find them free on a nice day.
 You can also find some squashy armchairs inside if you’re ready for some shade.
 The lodge has historical exhibits, a 92-foot-tall fireplace, nice indoor restrooms, and a couple of restaurants.
 The food and drinks are pretty good, if pricey.
 Expect to pay around $20 for a sandwich or salad.
-As you explore, you may run across one of Timerbline’s resident St. Bernards, Heidi and Bruno.
+As you explore, you may run across one of Timberline’s resident St. Bernards, Heidi and Bruno.
+I never have, but never stop hoping.

 Getting there